 Syilx/Okanagan People have been and continue to be nourished by a wealth of biodiversity including fish, wild game, berries, roots, and medicines.
-Hunting & gathering these resources requires a localized knowledge of that is dictated by the seasonal cycles of the land.
+Hunting and gathering these resources requires a localized knowledge that is dictated by the seasonal cycles of the land.
 Syilx/Okanagan families have always and continue to be united by the hunting, fishing, harvesting, and gathering of food as the traditional gathering of these foods on the land is ceremony itself and demonstrates honour and respect for the tmixʷ (all living things).
-As caretakers of the land is the Syilx/Okanagan right to utilize the land and water to the best of its abilities so that future generations may gather from those same places.
+As caretakers of the land, it is the Syilx/Okanagan right to utilize the land and water to the best of its abilities, so that future generations may gather from those same places.
 Life within Syilx/Okanagan communities is built upon respect.
 To care for the land is to care for the people.

 Slow Food Partnership

 The partnerships being fostered and developed between Slow Food and Indigenous Tribes are mutually beneficial and increasingly share vision and values.
 Thus, it is not surprising that the ONA and Slow Food Thompson Okanagan Convivium are pursuing an on-going dialogue in regards to regional traditional foods systems, security and resilience.

 The Slow Food Okanagan Sockeye Presidium aims to assist in protecting, enhancing, and conserving sockeye salmon, while promoting the restoration strategies of the salmon stocks undertaken by the Indigenous peoples of the Columbia River.